-I focus on working with founders who are building technology companies with an authentic mission.
-A mission-driven company usually requires an investor with patience and long-term perspective; and I feel those are my core strengths.
+“I focus on working with founders who are building technology companies with an authentic and responsible mission.
+A mission-driven company usually requires an investor with patience and long-term perspective, and I feel those are my core strengths"

 I am an investor, founder, and author.
 I am also the managing partner of General Catalyst.

 I am an early investor in market-leading companies like Stripe, Livongo (acquired by Teladoc in an $18.5B merger, the largest in digital health history to-date), Samsara (NYSE: IOT), Snap (NYSE: SNAP), Fundbox, Grammarly, Gusto, Applied Intuition, and Anduril.

 I am an advocate for Responsible Innovation, aligning innovation with the long-term interests of society by engineering for growth and good with greater intention, fewer unintended consequences, and increased inclusivity.
 In my 2022 book Intended Consequences: How to Build Market-Leading Companies with Responsible Innovation, I lay out an actionable framework for founders and executives on how to create innovative companies built for growth and for societal good that withstand the test of time.
 As part of this, I am also co-founder and chairman of Responsible Innovation Labs, a non-profit consortium of leaders aiming to create standards of innovation to serve the needs of a global society, and to help build enduring companies that re-center technology as a force for good.